thngo2/rock-paper-scissors/README.md

 ### rock-paper-scissors ###

 This game lets users play a classic 5-round match of Rock-Paper-Scissors against the computer.
+To view gameplay, please open up the Inspect page and open up Source.

 **Gameplay:**
 Players choose between rock, paper, or scissors for each round, while the computer randomly selects its move.